hanxixuana/flowrisk/README.md

 The piece of the code will automatically calculate VPINs and associated confidence intervals of GNC.
 We also put prices and volumes together with them into a nice picture, which is saved to ./pics/gnc.png by default.
 Note that the calculation of VPINs is fast, but making nice pictures is slow.
-One may also find out more in test.py.
+One may also find out more in order_flow_risk_analysis_of_ten_us_stocks.ipynb and test.py.

 Note that there are several differences between this implementation and the original paper: